datum-cloud/docs/content/en/docs/api/resources.md

 ---

 There are many resources available in the Datum Cloud API that can be used to manage your infrastructure.
-This document provides an overview oxf the available resources and how to use them.
+This document provides an overview of the available resources and how to use them.

 ## Export Policies